5. Controllers

 git pull

-This will checkout the main local branch and pull any new changes down from GitHub.
+This will checkout the main local branch and pull any new changes down from GitHub main.

 At this point everything is synched.